Roberto Cofresí

-Cofresí proved too much for local authorities, who accepted international help to capture the pirate.
+Cofresí proved too much for local authorities, who accepted international help to capture him.
 Spain created an alliance with the West Indies Squadron and the Danish government of Saint Thomas.
-On March 5, 1825, the alliance set a trap which forced Anne into a naval battle.
+On March 5, 1825, the alliance set a trap that forced Anne into a naval battle.
 After 45 minutes, Cofresí abandoned his ship and escaped overland; he was recognized by a resident who ambushed and injured him.
 Cofresí was captured and imprisoned, making a last unsuccessful attempt to escape by trying to bribe an official with part of a hidden stash.
 The pirates were sent to San Juan, Puerto Rico, where a brief military tribunal found them guilty and sentenced them to death.
 On March 29, 1825, Cofresí and most of his crew were executed by firing squad.

 He inspired stories and myths after his death, most emphasizing a Robin Hood-like "steal from the rich, give to the poor" philosophy which became associated with him.
 This portrayal has grown into legend, commonly accepted as fact in Puerto Rico and throughout the West Indies.
 Some of these claim that Cofresí became part of the Puerto Rican independence movement and other secessionist initiatives, including Simón Bolívar's campaign against Spain.
 Historical and mythical accounts of his life have inspired songs, poems, plays, books, and films.
 In Puerto Rico, caves, beaches, and other alleged hideouts or locations of buried treasure have been named after Cofresí, and a resort town is named for him near Puerto Plata in the Dominican Republic.